Tom Sizemore

 Date of Birth: November 29, 1961

-Tom is the son of Judith (Schannault) and Thomas Edward Sizemore, a lawyer and professor.
-His brother, Aaron Sizemore, is a writer.
-His European ancestry includes English, German, Scottish, French, Irish, and remote Welsh.
-In his autobiography, By Some Miracle I Made It Out of There: A Memoir, 2013, Tom states that his maternal grandfather was the illegitimate son of a white plantation owner, John Oliver Chennault, and of a Native American woman, Nina.
-Similarly, Tom appears to have once stated that his mother (more likely specifically his maternal grandfather) had African-American ancestry.
+His European ancestry included English, German, Scottish, French, Irish, and remote Welsh.
+In his autobiography, By Some Miracle I Made It Out of There: A Memoir, 2013, Tom stated that his maternal grandfather was the illegitimate son of a white plantation owner, John Oliver Chennault, and of a Native American woman, Nina.
+Similarly, in 2011, Tom stated that his maternal grandfather had African-American ancestry.
 Tom’s grandfather’s mother, Nina/Effie Tompkins, was African-American.
 People of African-American heritage sometimes described themselves as being of Native American descent.
-Tom’s paternal Sizemore family likely also has distant Native American, Cherokee or Creek, ancestry.
+Tom’s paternal Sizemore family likely also had distant Native American, Cherokee or Creek, ancestry.

 Tom’s patrilineal line can be traced to Francis Sizemore, who was born, c.
 1618, in London, England.